-Crumbles are versatiles.
+Crumbles are versatile.
 They are a wonderful summer dessert to enjoy with a scoop of low FODMAP ice cream.
 You’re in winter?
-No worries, you can use frozen fruits and add some chocolat or spices to make your crumble a comfort desert!
+No worries, you can use frozen fruits and add some chocolate or spices to make your crumble a comfort desert!

 For a gluten-free crumble, be sure to buy certified gluten-free oatmeal.

 2 unripe bananas